 After watching the BBC’s recent adaptation of Black Narcissus, I wanted to revisit the original to see how attitudes have changed and just how far the filmmakers were able to push things in terms of religious impropriety and repressed sexual desire given the time in which it was made and location of a Christian nunnery isolated high up in the Himalayas.

-Although not shot in location, something that is painfully obvious at times, especially the outdoor sets, but this did open Black Narcissus up to being filmed in colour and enabled directors Michael Powell and Emeric Pressburger to experiment with set pieces and new movie techniques, resulting in an unusual visual style, going some way to explaining why the art direction and cinematography by the legendary Jack Cardiff earned this movie an Oscar, while the use of colours suits the tone of the film, the bleak grey interior of the nunnery protecting the inhabitants from the vibrant and wild outside world.
+Although not shot in location, something that is painfully obvious at times, especially the outdoor sets, this did open Black Narcissus up to being filmed in colour and enabled directors Michael Powell and Emeric Pressburger to experiment with set pieces and new movie techniques, resulting in an unusual visual style, going some way to explaining why the art direction and cinematography by the legendary Jack Cardiff earned this movie an Oscar, while the use of colours suits the tone of the film, the bleak grey interior of the nunnery protecting the inhabitants from the vibrant and wild outside world.

 Overall Black Narcissus is an enjoyable film, sure there are elements that feel dated and the sets look like they might fall down with a strong wind, but the central story of desire and conflict is engaging and unexpected given it was released in the ’40s.
-The rich colours match the slightly erotic feel to the production and the cast do well with what they were given, I just wish the filmmakers didn’t try to introduce every character from the novel if they weren’t prepared to follow the character’s story through to the end.
+The rich colours match the slightly erotic feel of the production and the cast does well with what they were given, I just wish the filmmakers didn’t try to introduce every character from the novel if they weren’t prepared to follow the character’s story through to the end.